KxSystems/docs/docs/ml/toolkit/fresh.md

 92
 ```

-!!! warning "`.ml.fresh.createfeatures` deprecated"
+!!! warning "Deprecated"

-    The above function was previously defined as `.ml.fresh.createfeatures`.
+    This function was previously defined as `.ml.fresh.createfeatures`.
-    It is still callable but will be deprecated after version 3.0.
+    That is still callable but will be removed after version 3.0.

 The following functions contain some Python dependency.